UAE to expand 10-year golden visa system to all doctors, PhD holders and highly skilled workers

 "Since the onset of the Covid-19 pandemic, doctors have been at the frontline of battling this deadly virus," he told The National.
 "The extended visa will provide opportunity for doctors to continue to serve the people, striving for excellence in all fields of patient care."
 Dr Amgad Farouk, a consultant urologist who works for Medcare's Al Safa hospital, said the move would "attract many more doctors to Dubai and create a medical hub for any health issue".
 In the UAE, a person's residential status is typically tied to their employer through a residency visa.
 It is cancelled once the two part ways and the former employee typically has 30 days to secure a new visa or find another job.

-Boost for R&D industry
+Dubai new visa rules boost for R&D industry

-Long-term visas mean the person has far greater flexibility, can plan ahead, more easily sponsor their family and has piece of mind about their status in the country.
+Long-term visas mean the person has far greater flexibility, can plan ahead, more easily sponsor their family and have peace of mind about their status in the country.
 Dr Boutheina Tlili, associate professor of electrical engineering at Rochester Institute of Technology's campus in Dubai, said the decision was a boom for the research and development industry.
 "The number of students in research will surge with this 10-year-visa and universities here will soon catch up with universities in Europe and the US," she said.
 She said securing visas for post-doctoral candidates has been problematic at times.
 PhD and post-doctoral students would often be given a one or two-year visas but their research would take much longer.
 "We would not know if the student would be able to stay in the country and there was no stability," she said.

 This article was originally published here on thenationalnews.com